 Preparing the Beef Stroganoff

-- Final Seasoning: Taste the Stroganoff and adjust the seasoning with paprika, salt, and black pepper to your liking.
-Keep warm while you prepare the French bread toast.
+- Season: Taste and add paprika, salt, and pepper as needed.
+Keep it warm while you make the toast.

 Preparing the French Bread Toast

-- Preparing the Bread: Preheat your oven to 375°F (190°C).
-Slice the French bread into thick slices, about 1 inch each.
-Lay them on a baking sheet.
+- Prep Bread: Preheat oven to 375°F (190°C).
+Slice bread about 1 inch thick and lay on a baking sheet.

 Serving Suggestions